 Payments:

-or to such other address as the Parties shall designate in writing or in the form of an Electronic Record; provided, however, that notices of interruption and communications to Transmitting Utility(ies) may be provided verbally, effective immediately and, upon request, confirmed in writing.
-A notice sent by facsimile transmission shall be deemed received at the time the sending Party receives confirmation of successful transmission, a notice sent by electronic transmission shall be deemed received on the day sent (unless such day is not a Business Day, in which case it shall be deemed received on the next Business Day), and notice by overnight mail or courier shall be deemed to have been received based upon the mode of delivery (e.g., 8:30 a.m.
-CST or 11:30 a.m.
-CST the following Business Day or 11:30 a.m.
-CST the second Business Day), unless it confirms a prior verbal communication in which case any such notice shall be deemed received on the day sent.
+or to such other address as the Parties shall designate in writing or in the form of an Electronic Record; provided, however, that notices of interruption and communications may be provided verbally, effective immediately and, upon request, confirmed in writing.
+A notice sent by facsimile transmission shall be deemed received at the time the sending Party receives confirmation of successful transmission, a notice sent by electronic transmission shall be deemed received on the day sent (unless such day is not a Business Day, in which case it shall be deemed received on the next Business Day), and notice by overnight mail or courier shall be deemed to have been received based upon the mode of delivery.

-11.46 Entirety.
+11.6 Entirety.
 This Agreement, Exhibit "A" attached hereto, and the Transaction Confirmations subsequently executed hereunder constitute the entire agreement between the Parties.
 There are no prior or contemporaneous agreements or representations affecting the same subject matter other than those herein expressed.
 It is further agreed that no amendment, modification or change herein shall be enforceable, except as specifically provided for in this Agreement, unless reduced to writing and executed by both Parties.